TheYangKai/VenvManager/README.md

 ---
 📥 Installation & Usage

-> there are 2 way to install the script. first 1(Recommended): is that you pick the script from the github and copying it in your System in /home location, beacuse there is the location where all your Venvs exist(if not, move the script where your Venvs are.)
+there are 2 way to install the script. first 1(Recommended): is that you pick the script from the this page and copying it in your System in /home location, beacuse there is the location where all your Venvs exist(if not, move the script where your Venvs are.)

-> the second way:
+the second way:

 🔹 1.
 Clone the repository